misterspeedy/FsExcel/README.md

 ---
 ## Border and Font Styling

-You can add border and font emphasis (bold or italic) styling using additional cell properties.
-The border style values are in `ClosedXML.Excel.XLBorderStyleValues`.
+You can add border and font emphasis (bold, italic or underline) styling using additional cell properties.

+The border style values are in `ClosedXML.Excel.XLBorderStyleValues` and the underline values are in `ClosedXML.Excel.XLFontUnderlineValues`.

 ```fsharp
 open FsExcel